 | A Private Foundation is a proven method of reducing estate and income taxes, as well as a means to contribute to a number of charities over time.

 Administering a foundation can be a complex and time consuming task.
-For many of our clients, we handle administration and portfolio management as a trustee or investment manager, while family members retain control of the philanthropic activity.
+For many of our clients, Regions handles administration and portfolio management as a trustee or investment manager, while family members retain control of the philanthropic activity.

-- Prepare state and federal tax reports and returns
+- Prepares state and federal tax reports and returns

 In addition, we select investments designed to maximize returns in a tax-exempt environment, while remaining mindful of cash flow requirements and limitations imposed by the Internal Revenue Code.